-A. Approval of the Division CJA Panel

-- 1. The existing, previously established panel of attorneys who are eligible and willing to be appointed to provide representation under the CJA is hereby recognized. - 2.
-Each Division will have a CJA Committee that will review attorney applications, reapplications, and continued membership on the Division's CJA Panel. - 3.
-The Division CJA Committee will recommend to the Court qualified attorneys for membership on the CJA Panel after receiving recommendations from the members of the Committee or the Court.

-B. Size of CJA Panel

-1. The size of the CJA Panel will be determined by the Division CJA Committee based on the caseload and activity of the panel members, subject to review by the Court.

-2. The CJA Panel must be large enough to provide enough experienced attorneys to handle the CJA caseload, yet small enough so that CJA panel members will receive enough appointments to maintain their proficiency in federal criminal defense work, enabling them to provide high quality representation consistent with the best practices of the legal profession and commensurate with legal services provided when counsel is privately retained.
+- A. Approval of the Division CJA Panel - 1.
+The existing, previously established panel of attorneys who are eligible and willing to be appointed to provide representation under the CJA is hereby recognized. - 2.
+The Division CJA Panel Committee will review attorney applications, reapplications, and continued membership on the Division's CJA Panel. - 3.
+The Division CJA Committee will recommend to the Court qualified attorneys for membership on the Division CJA Panel after receiving recommendations from the members of the Committee or the Court. - B. Size of Division CJA Panel - 1.
+The size of the CJA Panel will be determined by the Division CJA Committee based on the caseload and activity of the panel members, subject to review by the Court. - 2.
+The CJA Panel must be large enough to provide enough experienced attorneys to handle the CJA caseload, yet small enough so that CJA panel members will receive enough appointments to maintain their proficiency in federal criminal defense work, enabling them to provide high quality representation consistent with the best practices of the legal profession and commensurate with legal services provided when counsel is privately retained.
+The court may review and if necessary, adjust the size of the CJA Panel.

-C. Qualifications and Membership on the CJA Panel
+- C. Qualifications and Membership on the CJA Panel - 1.
+Application

-1. Application